 What investments are included under "#2 Other", what is their purpose and are there any minimum environmental or social safeguards?

-Cash and other instruments such as American Depositary Receipts, European Depositary Receipts and Global Depositary Receipts, Eligible Collective Investment Schemes and/or financial derivative instruments may be used for liquidity, hedging and efficient portfolio management in respect of which there are no minimum environmental and/or social safeguards.
+Cash and other Shariah-compliant instruments such as financial derivative instruments may be used for liquidity and hedging purposes in respect of which there are no minimum environmental and/or social safeguards.